 Bread crumbs, I tell you.

 So there I was: a grown man at 10:30 at night, marching into the living room in the most dramatic of fashion, holding my peanut butter jar up so Merriem could stare into it as if staring down the barrel of a gun.
 “WHO HAS BEEN IN MY PEANUT BUTTER?!?”
 I bellowed.
-And of course she didn’t know, because she hadn’t been the peanut butter police that day, but had been doing other less noble things like being a mother to my three children.
+And of course she didn’t know, because she hadn’t been the peanut butter police that day, but had been doing other less noble things like being a mother to our children.

 And after my rant and the subsequent re-hiding of my prized peanut butter jar (on the top shelf, at the back, behind a wall of muffin mixes and croutons), it hit me: